AyoDennis/spark-kestra-data-processing-platform/README.md

 | Rising Costs	| Cost-per-mile optimization	|
 | Warehouse Congestion	| Demand heatmaps	|

+### The Data Revelation: Bringing it all together
 To successfully implement this solution, I proposed a data-driven overhaul, which entails:

-* An automated platform designed to efficiently handle big data workloads (ingestion, processing, analytics)
-* Is cost-effective, low-maintenance, and seamless for client onboarding
+An automated platform designed to efficiently handle big data workloads (ingestion, processing, analytics).
+This platform is also designed to be cost-effective, low-maintenance, and seamless for client onboarding.

 ## ⚙️ Solution Components